On this page:

 The project will demonstrate how this microgrid operator can manage customers’ (campus buildings) energy use and bills and explore opportunities to develop economic value from microgrid operations.

-In June 2021, Monash University’s Microgrid Electricity Market Operator (MEMO) was complete.
+Monash University’s Microgrid Electricity Market Operator (MEMO) project was completed in June 2021.
+The project:

 • investigated the business case and regulatory barriers for the deployment of a third-party microgrid electricity market operator